section-engineering-education/engineering-education/articles/google-sheet-advanced-features/index.md

 ### Collaboration

-The ability to share spreadsheets to other users and have a real time interaction at the same time is a great feature.
-It allows simultaneous multiple interaction by users on the same document.
-In addition the interaction is given based on access levels with the ability to view, comment, edit and own.
-Sharing can also happen to a group or to the public by sharing the link.
+The ability to share spreadsheets with other users and have a real-time interaction at the same time is a great feature.
+It allows multiple simultaneous interactions by users on the same document.
+Also, the interaction is given based on access levels to view, comment, edit, and own.
+Sharing can also happen to a group or the public by sharing the link.
 This capability enables collaboration by users.
-Google also allows editors to see the version history to view the edits and changes made to cells, sheets or even the whole spreadsheet and go back to a certain time in history.
+Google also allows editors to see the version history to view the edits and changes made to cells, sheets, or even the whole spreadsheet and go back to a certain time in history.
 This enhances the collaboration feature and makes edits trackable and traceable to specific users.
 Google sheet comes with a chat window that allows collaborators to side chat and share their views.
 It also makes available the users that are inline per certain session.